 Keywords are the common denominator.
 There is a strategic cooperation between the two because you optimize both around the phrases that are relevant to your audience.
 But otherwise, I’d say they are pretty different.

 "As Adwords and other products become smarter, AI and machine learning will eventually outdo people in terms of data-driven decisions on those platforms"

-We have also talked about how marketing and technology is merging even more.
-Do you have any example of marketing tech that will change your workflow?
+We have also talked about how marketing and technology are merging even more.
+Do you have an example of marketing tech that will change your workflow?